Death and inheritance in Denmark

 Funerals, burials and funeral assistance in Denmark

-If the ashes of the deceased are to be buried, you must also state at which crematorium the deceased is to be cremated.
-Contact the crematorium for further details.
+When requesting a burial or cremation, you must state where the deceased is to be buried.
+If the ashes of the deceased are to be buried, you must also state the crematorium at which the deceased is to be cremated.

 You can apply for assistance with funeral expenses if the probate court has distributed all the estate’s assets to the beneficiaries and the deceased person was entitled to Danish health insurance.
 This applies irrespective of whether the deceased is buried or cremated.

-Compassionate leave in Denmark
+Benefits for survivors and bereavement leave in Denmark

 Probate, inheritance and wills in Denmark